 If you ask me, I think it is 100% a good idea to make a big batch of pizza dough ahead of time and store some for later.
 Let’s face it – making pizza dough isn’t a walk in the park, and making fresh pizza dough every time can be quite a hindrance.

 That said, you’re likely jumping on board with storing pizza dough.
-But how long does pizza dough last in the fridge?
+But how long can you keep pizza dough in the fridge?
 I wouldn’t recommend storing for longer than 3-5 days.
 Otherwise, your pizza dough might over-ferment.
 If you need longer storage, I recommend placing it in the freezer.

 Hey, bakers!
 My name is Michelle and if there is one thing I love making, it’s pizza.
 That’s why I am a big fan of making big batches of pizza dough to store for later use.
 I’m here to teach you how long pizza dough lasts in the fridge as well as some other useful tips and tricks.